Accelerating Large Language Model Inference with Self-Supervised Early Exits: Experiments and Results

 \section{Experiments and Results}

-In this section, we present the results of our experiments\footnote{All computations are run on a server with an Intel(R) Xeon(R) Gold 5120 CPU and a Tesla V100 GPU with 32GB of Vram and 64GB of RAM.
-Code used in experiments to train and evaluate can be found under : https://anonymous.4open.science/r/BranchyLLM-B870} on training and evaluating the Phi-2 model with early exits placed at regular interval along the network, specifically after layer 6, 12, 18, 24.
-The underlying model has a total of 32 layers.
-We first describe the training process, including the impact of the hyperparameter \(\lambda\) on the penalty term and the effect of copying the last language model (LM) head versus initializing the weights for the early exit classifiers.
-We then present the results of our training experiments, highlighting the trade-offs between accuracy and entropy, which is used to improve our confidence metric.
+We organize our experimental evaluation into two complementary parts\footnote{All computations are run on a server with an Intel(R) Xeon(R) Gold 5120 CPU and a Tesla V100 GPU with 32GB of Vram and 64GB of RAM.
+Code used in experiments to train and evaluate can be found under : https://anonymous.4open.science/r/BranchyLLM-B870}.
+First, we evaluate calibrated early exits on standard inference tasks using the Pythia suite (70M--2.8B parameters).
+We describe the training process for early exit heads and analyze how accuracy-speedup trade-offs scale across model sizes on benchmark tasks.
+Second, we extend our method to speculative decoding, introducing Dynamic Self-Speculative Decoding (DSSD), which eliminates the need for manual hyperparameter tuning.
+Throughout our experiments, we use Pythia as a representative example that allows us to scale according to hardware capabilities, though our approach is theoretically applicable to any language model architecture.

-In the second part of this section, we focus on the inference phase, where we investigate the performance degradation of the model as we increase the speedup by exiting earlier in the network.
-We provide a comprehensive evaluation of our approach, including various evaluation scores and speedup metrics, to demonstrate the effectiveness of our method in achieving significant speedup while maintaining acceptable performance.
-Throughout our experiments, we use the Phi-2 model as a representative example, due to its relatively small size, which allows for rapid iteration and experimentation.
-However, our approach is theoretically applicable to any language model architecture.